Sivils2018/Country-Information/README.md

 # Country-Information
-This website allows you to search countries.
+This website allows you to search countries using country API.